 Many of the students of the Dai-ichi Koto Gakko were prominent among those who worked to establish the modern Japan in wide-ranging fields such as academia, the arts, politics, the economy and education.
 This magazine stands as a spiritual record of the youthful times of those figures.

 Most of the students at the former Dai-ichi Koto Gakko were gathered there from locations all over the country, where they had been acclaimed as young persons of outstanding abilities.
 All the students were housed in the school dormitory, where they developed their talents through friendly rivalry.
 The students had a conspicuous air of elitism about them, but they established their characters while facing the times with a sincere attitude and with concern for the changes brought about by the progression of the era.
 These young people built up the intellectual and literary worlds of modern Japan in this magazine, which differed in character from commercial magazines.
 The theoretical writers included, for example, Ishihara Ken, Abe Jiro, Watsuji Tetsuro, Kurata Hyakuzo, Tanikawa Tetsuzo, Hayashi Tatsuo and Hani Goro.
-Literary writers included the generation from Kawabata Yasunari with his Chiyo that can be said to be the original form of Izu no Odoriko, and Tanizaki Junichiro, through the generation including Jinzai Kiyoshi, Hori Tatsuo and Takami Jun, and on to the generation of Fukunaga Takehiko, Nakamura Shinichiro, Kato Shuichi and Kiyooka Takuyuki, whose works forming the point of departure of their later achievements were published in the magazine.
+Literary writers included the generation from Kawabata Yasunari with his Chiyo that can be said to be the original form of Izu no Odoriko, and Tanizaki Junichiro, through the generation including Jinzai Kiyoshi, Hori Tatsuo and Takami Jun, and on to the generation of Fukunaga Takehiko, Nakamura Shinichiro, Kato Shuichi and Kiyooka Takayuki, whose works published in the magazine would prefigure their later achievements.

 This magazine is thus a treasure that records the youth of these highly talented people who later went on to attain greatness in both the academic and artistic worlds.